mitsuhiko/lucumr/about.rst

 .. image:: /static/avatar-large.jpg
    :width: 150px
    :align: right
-   :alt: Pictue of me
+   :alt: Picture of me

-My name is Armin Ronacher and I'm a passionate developer interested in web development, graphics, realtime rendering and tons of other stuff.
-I am one of the founding members of the `Pocoo Team <http://pocoo.org>`_ and lead developer on a couple of popular Python projects.

-I'm currently located in Austria and working as VP of Platform for `Sentry <http://www.getsentry.com/>`_.
-Aside from that I do `open source </projects/>`_ development and like `giving talks </talks>`_ at various conferences and create Open Source software.
-If you want to support my work consider sponsoring me on GitHub.
+Hi, my name is Armin Ronacher!
+I'm deeply passionate about building teams, creating products, and contributing to the Open Source community.
+As a dedicated software developer, I've had the privilege of creating a number of very popular Open Source projects, including Flask, Jinja2, and many `other widely used things </projects/>`__.

+Over the past decade, I've been building Sentry, building out one of our regional offices, working on event ingestion, SDKs and leading the teams for our internal developer platform.
+I also love sharing knowledge and experiences, which is why I give `talks at conferences and events
+</talks/>`__ and write about engineering and life on this blog.

+If my work has been valuable to you, I’d greatly appreciate your support through GitHub sponsors.

 .. raw:: html